Like parental abuse of children, abuse of one sibling by another can fall into three main categories.

 These are :

-- emotional abuse (for example, name-calling and teasing that has a negative psychological effect upon the victim).
+- emotional abuse (for example, name-calling and teasing that has a negative psychological effect on the victim).

 - physical abuse (this can range from aggressive pushing and punching to the use of weapons such as knives at the extreme end of the spectrum.